OXID-eSales/oxideshop-user-documentation/installation/new-installation/running-setup.rst

 ------------------
 The fourth step of the setup process requires the data for the database you created.

-:guilabel:`Database server hostname or IP address` |br|
+:guilabel:`Database server hostname or IP address`
    You can leave localhost as the default value if the database and the web server are located on the same server.
 This is the standard procedure for most shops.
 If the database is outsourced, the hostname or IP address of the database server will need to be specified.
 If a port is required, it should be specified after the hostname and a colon (hostname:port).

-:guilabel:`Database name` |br|
+:guilabel:`Database name`
    Enter the name of the database you created earlier.

-:guilabel:`Database username` and :guilabel:`Database password` |br|
+:guilabel:`Database username` and :guilabel:`Database password`
    Enter the login data for the database.

-:guilabel:`Demodata` |br|
+:guilabel:`Demodata`
    You can decide whether you want to install the shop preconfigured with sample products.
 Demo data is recommended if you want to use a test installation to familiarise yourself with the shop first.
 You can always delete the demo data later on if you want to add your own products to the shop.

 Click on :guilabel:`Create database now`.
 Certain configurations allow you to create the database directly so that you don’t have to create it manually beforehand.
 Since your database already exists, all required tables and data will now be stored in this database.